Frequently Asked Questions & Answers

 If you have coverage, you typically pay for your sessions upfront, and receipts are provided for you to submit to your insurance for reimbursement.

 I offer limited spots of sliding scale for clients with financial barriers or those who are full time students.
-To make therapy more accessible, these low-cost sessions will be available to each eligible new client for 6 months.
-Please inquire.
+To make therapy more accessible, these low-cost sessions will be available to each eligible new client for up to 6 months.
+Currently waiting time for sliding scale is 2-6 months.
+Please refer to fees here.

 It's normal to worry about what to say in a first meeting, but it's your therapist's responsibility to help you get the conversation going.
 The consultation session is often an introduction for both parties.
 It’s a chance for you to share your story and for the therapist to learn about your concerns.
 Typically, you will talk about what brings you to therapy, your brief history, and your goals.
 The therapist explains their approach and answers your questions.
 It’s a time to build a basic connection and feel if the space is comfortable for you, and it's YOU who is interviewing the therapist, and decide whether you like this therapist or not.